-These are medical devices commonly referred to as pelvic or vaginal mesh and bladder slings, which are used in the treatment of pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
-These medical devices are made of polypropylene mesh.
+Transvaginal mesh and bladder slings are used in the treatment of pelvic organ prolapse (POP) and stress urinary incontinence (SUI) in women.